quantum-journal/o3po/readme.txt

 ## Changelog

 ### 0.4.3
+* Show handling editor on pages of published papers
 * Handle 404 errors for queries to publication pages that are sometimes caused when other plugins flush rewrite rules without loading O-3PO
 * Unpack tar.gz files in one go to avoid problems with long file names (see https://stackoverflow.com/questions/24800217/phardata-limitation-of-file-name-length)
 * Include formated affiliations in meta-data.
 * Fixed detection of license information from arXiv abstract page.
+* Compatibility with newer PHPUnit versions
 ### 0.4.2
 * Treat .txt files like LaTeX source files because this is what the arXiv seems to be doing
 * More robust error handling for the case of pdf-only arXiv manuscripts